StarKRE22/Atomic/Docs/Entities/UI/EntityCollectionView.md

     - When calling `Clear()` (removes all entities).

 - **Parameters:**
-    - `IEntity entity` — The entity whose view was removed.
+    - `IEntity` — The entity whose view was removed.
-    - `EntityView view` — The view that was hidden and returned to the pool.
+    - `EntityView` — The view that was hidden and returned to the pool.

 - **Note:** The event is called **before** the view is actually returned to the pool, giving you a chance to temporarily use it (e.g., play an animation).

 ---

-## 🔑 Properties
+### 🔑 Properties

 #### `Count`